jramkiss/jramkiss.github.io/_posts/2019-08-01-word-embeddings.md

 \sum_{i = 1}^{k} log(\sigma(-u_j^T v_c)) = \sum_{i = 1}^{k} log(1 - \sigma(u_j^T v_c))
 $$

-Now this is easier to read, we're taking the log of 1 minus the probability that the sampled word, $j$, appears in the context of the target word $c$.
-This is just log of the *probability that $j$ does **not** appear in the context of the target word* $c$.
+Now that this is easier to read, we're taking the log of 1 minus the probability that the sampled word, $j$, appears in the context of the target word $c$.
+This is just log probability that $j$ does **not** appear in the context of the $c$.
 Since $j$ is randomly drawn out of ~$10^6$ words, there's a very small chance it appears in the context of $c$, so this probability should be high.
 We do this for each of the $k$ sampled words.

 Finally, we have to specify a distribution for negative sampling, $P(w) = U(w)^{3/4}/Z$.
 Here, $U(w)$ is the count of each word in the corpus (unigram distribution) and is raised to the $\frac{3}{4}$th power to sample rarer words in the vocabulary. $Z$ is just a normalization term to turn $P(w)$ into a probability distribution.

 To summarize, this loss function is trying to maximize the probability that word $o$ appears in the context of word $c$, while minimizing the probability that a randomly selected word from the vocabulary does not appear in the context of word $c$.
-We use the gradient of this loss function to iteratively update the word vectors, $u_o$ and $v_c$ and eventually get our word embeddings.
+We use the gradient of this loss function to iteratively update the word vectors, $u_o$ and $v_c$, and eventually get our word embeddings.

 [Here](http://mccormickml.com/2016/04/19/word2vec-tutorial-the-skip-gram-model/) is a *great* tutorial on the skip-gram model!